rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

     php_value upload_max_filesize <megabytes>M

 Replace `megabytes` with the megabyte value that you want to use.
-The default size is 8MB.
+The default size is 8 MB.
 When you successfully modify the file, the new maximum upload size displays in your PHP information file.

 If you're running WordPress&reg; and continue to have problems after you